 Length

-The combined content for the pre-proposal narrative sections cannot exceed 2 letter-sized PDF pages.
+The combined content for a Seed proposal should be 2-3 letter-sized PDF pages.

 Formatting